ngirmay/Carbon_footprints/README.md

 Project: Direct Air Capture Data Analytics Platform

 Objective:
-To create an R Shiny app that provides a comprehensive view of various Direct Air Capture projects around the globe.
-The app will include features to visualize real-time and historical data, machine learning models for predictive analytics, and data pre-processing capabilities.
+To create an R Shiny app that provides a comprehensive view of various Direct Air Capture projects around the U.S. The app will include features to visualize real-time and historical data, machine learning models for predictive analytics, and data pre-processing capabilities.

 Key Features:
 - Interactive Dashboard